 Road safety training

 Cycle training is available for children and adults to help develop skills and increase confidence.
-Find out in your nearest area about courses that help your child gain the confidence to cycle to school her.
+So find out in your nearest area about courses that help your child gain the confidence to cycle to school her.